 The game features a 3D game map, although camera movement was limited to rotating the map in 90-degree intervals and 8 pre-defined levels of zoom.
 Only the map itself is three dimensional, people, trees and other game objects where comprised of sprites.
 The game also features a fairly advanced "artificial life" engine.
 Each person seem to have a mind of their own and will go about his or her job, fishing, farming, shepherding, collecting wood or making items without any input from the player.
 On death, citizens and soldiers alike would rise heavenwards in angelic form.
-You also have a query tool that can be used to see the name, sex, age, allegiance, vital stats, hometown and equipment for any given person you click on.The game was created by Peter Molyneux, a computer game designer and game programmer, responsible for the well known God games Populous and Black & White, among others, as well as Business Strategy games such as Theme Park, Theme Hospital and most recently, The Movies.
-While you cannot form the land, your actions can still have some limited effect on the environment.
-For example if you deforest a big area the weather pattern will change and more rain or snow (depending on season) will fall, making movement slower.
+The player also have a query tool that can be used to see the name, sex, age, allegiance, vital stats, hometown and equipment for any given person they click on.
+While the player cannot form the land, their actions can still have some limited effect on the environment.
+For example if the player deforests a big area the weather pattern will change and more rain or snow (depending on season) will fall, making movement slower.